eisha99/Youtube-Analysis-Project-Sandbox-/README.md

 # YouTube Thumbnail & Video Data Analysis
-## This repository details the YouTube thumbnail complexity analysis for Sandbox worked on collaboratively by team Click.ai
+## This repository details the YouTube thumbnail complexity and video analysis for Sandbox worked on collaboratively by team Click.ai

 ## Objective